ManfredHerrmann/ESP8266-transparent-bridge/README.md

 packet.
 As a result of all this, the first few incoming UART characters in the FIFO get sent immediately via the tx-buffer, and then often the next bunch of characters are buffered up.
 As a result, many TCP packets only have a small number of bytes.
+* The static configuration does not work
+* The flashing of arduinos is way, way too slow

 Building the firmware on Linux
 ------------------------------